Welcome outdoorsy explorers to our Coleman Sundome 3 Person Tent review!

 There’s nothing worse than touching the sides of your tent in the middle of the night and getting soaked as all the condensation runs down into your sleeping bag.

 This tent is absolutely jam-packed with features that provide ventilation through the tent.
-The doors and windows are made of mesh and a ground vent helps the air circulate at a lower level.
+The doors and windows are made of mesh and a floor vent helps the air circulate at a lower level.

 The Coleman sundome 3-person tent is much better suited to fighting condensation than many of the other budget offerings out there and the walls should remain moisture-free all night.